Hi all,

 BG(mt_rand_is_seeded)/BG(rand_is_seeded) are set to 1, they are kept for

 the process.
-Therefore, subsequentmt_rand()
+Therefore, subsequentmt_rand()/rand(), including any

-functions use rand/MT rand internally such asshuffle()
+functions use rand/MT rand internally such asshuffle(), call in other

 requests are not random.In order to get random numbers, we need to reseed RNG.